Vishnu-Yadav-9090/mongoose-and-schema/README.md

-In this repositories code of mongoose npm and use shema code
+In this repositories code of mongoose npm and use shema code and save data in mongodb with moongoose npm